 Research into collaboration

-In addition to commissioned research, Gaston Vilé conducts his own independent research into collaboration.
-To be more precise: research into the ability to work together and the quality of cooperation of constructed or organised structures for cooperation (such as organisations).
-He is particularly interested in the kissing points of the constructed collective and the individual.
+In addition to commissioned research, I conduct my own independent research into collaboration.
+To be more precise: research into the ability to work together and the quality of cooperation of constructed or organised structures for cooperation (such as organisations and partnerships).
+I am particularly interested in the kissing points of the constructed collective and the individual.

 What distinguishes an organisation with a high quality of collaboration?

 The way they have organised themselves.
 These types of organisations and partnerships have organised 6 responsibilities or determinants of working together in a structural way.

 Towards a good ability to work well together and a high quality of working together

 The 6 determinants I found fall over building blocks such as 'shared ambition', 'concrete objectives and actions', 'clarity of roles, contributions and tasks, communication, information sharing' and 'relationships'.
 Establishing a good ability to collaborate and a higher quality of working together is not only about improving the colloboration within a team.